CRodr888/ent-ds-del-1-3-data-clean-up-ds-deloitte-03192019/README.md

 print(name)
 ```

-Remember that if your code *looks* right but the values of your variables aren't changing!
+This is something to bear in mind if your code *looks* right but the values of your variables aren't changing!

 ### Creating Booleans from Strings
 Often as a pre-processing stage, you want to take a string and based on it's value, set a boolean for that record.
 Lets say we want to easily find people who are living in Texas vs elsewhere and we want to take the `State` field from their address and use it to create a boolean called `lives_in_texas`.
 The core code might look something like this: